abbasudo/laravel-purity/README.md

 ```
 **Note**
->All field-restricted filter operations are respected to filters defined in $filter [see the Restrict Filters section].
+>All field-restricted filter operations are respected to filters defined in $filter ([here](#restrict-filters)).
 This means you are not allowed to restrict a field operation that is not permitted in restricted fields.
 ```php
 $filters = [$eq];
 $restrictedFilters = ['title' => ['$eqc']] // This won't work